 The Group's current business is the importing and marketing of Accoya® Wood, which the Group has done since 2008.
 The Group has sufficient financing available to operate this existing import business on a going concern basis.
-The Group's directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® factory in China.
-By virtue of the Investment Framework Agreement signed with Nantong Acetic Acid Chemical Company Ltd ("NTAAC"), and the subscription agreement entered into between a private family office, the directors believe there is now sufficient funding available to build the first Accoya® factory in China.
+The Group's directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® Wood factory in China.
+By virtue of the investment agreement signed with Nantong Acetic Acid Chemical Company Ltd (NTAAC) on 31 March 2021, the LOI with its partner bank, and the subscription agreement entered into between a private family office, the directors believe there is now sufficient funding available to build the first Accoya® Wood factory in China.